How to get Better Results from Online Surveys

 - Keep it short – Attention spans are getting shorter and shorter which means adapting if you want the best results.
 We do this by keeping the survey short and sweet, which is possible with a clear goal.
 If your survey takes more than five minutes it is unlikely people will want to complete it unless they are earning a reward.
 Even shorter is better because you can include that information up front.
 “This survey only takes 2 minutes” is a great way to help get people to engage.

 - Use a good background image – Surveys don’t need to be boring!
 Spice things up with an engaging background image or at the very least your business logo.
 A good image can help showcase your brand without distracting from the questions.

 - Focus on readability – Any survey should be easily read which means being aware of contrast, brightness, images, font, and how easy it is to navigate and skim.
 One of the easiest ways to ensure people won’t complete a survey is by making it even the slightest bit difficult to read.

-- Mobile optimized – A poor mobile survey greatly decreases the chances of completion and since over 40% of all surveys are now taken using a smart phone or other mobile device it makes sense as to why you would spent time ensuring yours is optimized for mobile.
+- Mobile optimized – A poor mobile survey greatly decreases the chances of completion and since over 40% of all surveys are now taken using a smartphone or other mobile device it makes sense as to why you would spend time ensuring yours is optimized for mobile.